 2. Its recommended to get these agreements in writing and it should clearly state that joining the program will not have any impact on your credit whatsoever.

 3. Please keep in mind that joining a hardship program can possibly affect your relationship with the bank.
 Meaning, when, or if, you later apply for a new credit card at the same bank, the bank might decline you due to your negative relationship.
+Or the bank may freeze your credit line for future purchases.

 4. Mortgage Loans: Do not confuse the forbearance program with a loan modification.
 The forbearance program will not affect your credit score but a loan modification will damage your credit.
 Say no to any loan modification!
 And as mentioned above its recommended to get these agreements in writing.
+Forbearance programs may have mortgage consequences.
+Consult with your mortgage broker first.

 Here is a list of data points we got about different programs available by each creditor.